snsavage/snsavage-netlify/source/blog/2016-10-14-the_making_of_retrocasts.html.markdown

 I think the best tip he provides is to write commit messages as if you were completing the sentence, "If applied, this commit will...".
 This single tip has gone a long way to improving my messages.
 Additionally, the post has great advice on how to format messages.

 I hadn't realized in the past, although I had heard people discuss it, that commit messages could be multiple lines long.
 I had only ever used the ```-m``` flag for writing a message at the command prompt.
 As it turns out, something was wrong with my Git and Bash setup that prevented the commit message from opening properly in my text editor.
 Instead I would just get a blank Vim buffer.
-Getting this problem fixed opened up an entire new world of Git!
+Getting this problem fixed opened up an entirely new world of Git!

 Here is a sample of my nicely formatted commit messages...